HTC says no plan to change Q4 guidance yet

 On Tuesday it reported a 30 percent drop in November sales from the previous month and a 20 percent fall from a year ago.
 The first annual sales decline in two years disappointed investors used to double- and even triple-digit growth rates.

-The figures came after HTC shocked markets on November 23 with a second warning that fourth-quarter revenue would be little changed from the T$104 billion ($3.4 billion) in the same quarter a year ago.
+The figures came after HTC shocked markets on November 23 with a second warning that fourth-quarter revenue would be little changed from the T$104 billion (2.2 billion pounds) in the same quarter a year ago.

 November sales fell to T$30.94 billion, meaning that HTC has to achieve revenue of around T$29 billion in December to meet the lowered estimate for the fourth quarter.